History of Dayana Yastremska in Timeline

 2020: Accusations of Gamesmanship

-On January 7, 2021, the ITF announced Dayana Yastremska's provisional suspension due to testing positive for a banned substance, and on January 23 her request to lift the suspension was denied.
+On 7 January 2021, the ITF announced Dayana Yastremska's provisional suspension due to a positive drug test.
+Her appeal to lift the suspension was denied on 23 January.

 April 2021: CAS Denies Second Application

-On April 27, 2021, the CAS announced that a second application filed by Dayana Yastremska to lift her suspension had been denied.
+On 27 April 2021, CAS announced that a second application filed by Dayana Yastremska to lift her suspension had been denied

-On June 22, 2021, the ITF ruled that Dayana Yastremska "bore no fault or negligence" for the positive test result, lifting her provisional suspension with immediate effect.
-Due to the late decision, she was ineligible for Wimbledon but returned to the tour at Hamburg.
+On 22 June 2021, the ITF ruled that Dayana Yastremska was not at fault for the positive test result, lifting her provisional suspension with immediate effect and allowing her to return to competition.

-On June 22, 2021, the International Tennis Federation ruled that Dayana Yastremska was not responsible for a positive drug test and was eligible to return to competition immediately.
-She then made her return to the tour at the Hamburg Open.
+On June 22, 2021, the International Tennis Federation (ITF) ruled that Dayana Yastremska was not responsible for a positive drug test and was immediately eligible to return to competition.

 2022: Coached by Dorian Descloix